-- (a) asserted aboriginal rights, including aboriginal title; or - (b) determined aboriginal rights, including aboriginal title, that are recognized and affirmed under section 35(1) of the Constitution Act, 1982; - "Administrative and/or Operational Decision" means a decision made by the Minister or a Delegated Decision Maker related to forest and range resources under provincial legislation that is included in the List of Decisions as defined and set out in Appendix B; - "Band Council Resolution" means a resolution of Wet'suwet'en First Nation having the form of Appendix D; - "BC Fiscal Year" means a period beginning on April 1 of a calendar year and ending on March 31 of the next calendar year; - "Delegated Decision Maker" means a person with authority to make statutory decisions with respect to forest and range resources under provincial legislation as amended from time to time; - "Designate" means the entity described in section 4.2; - "Effective Date" means the last date on which this Agreement has been fully executed by the Parties; - "Eligible Volume" means the volume of Crown timber provided to Wet'suwet'en First Nation in a direct award tenure under Section 47.3 of the Forest Act originating from the volume reallocation of the Forestry Revitalization Act that is appraised through the Market Pricing System; - "First Fiscal Year of the Term" means the BC Fiscal Year in which the Effective Date falls; - "Forest Tenure Opportunity Agreement" means an agreement signed between the Minister and a First Nation that provides for the Minister to direct award forest tenure under the Forest Act; - "Licensee" means a holder of a forest tenure or a range tenure; - "Matrix" means the table set out in section 1.10 of Appendix B; - "Member" means any person who is a member of the Wet'suwet'en First Nation. - "Minister" means the Minister of Forests having the responsibility, from time to time, for the exercise of powers in respect of forests and range matters;
+- (a) asserted aboriginal rights, including aboriginal title; or - (b) determined aboriginal rights, including aboriginal title, that are recognized and affirmed under section 35(1) of the Constitution Act, 1982; - "Administrative and/or Operational Decision" means a decision made by the Ministeror a Delegated Decision Maker related to forest and range resources under provincial legislation that is included in the List of Decisions as defined and set outin Appendix B; - "Band Council Resolution" means a resolution of Kwaw-kwaw-Apilt First Nation having the form of Appendix D; - "BC Fiscal Year" means a period beginning on April 1 of a calendar year and ending on March 31 of the next calendar year; - "Delegated Decision Maker" means a person with authority to make statutory decisions with respect to forest and range resources under provincial legislation asamended from time to time; - "Designate" means the entity described in section 4.2; - "Effective Date" means the day after the current FCRSA between Kwaw-kwaw-Apilt First Nation and the Province, effective until December 22nd, 2023, expires if this Agreement has been fully executed by the Parties by that time.
+If this Agreement is not fully executed by the December 23rd, 2023, the "Effective Date" means the last date on which this Agreement has been fully executed by the Parties; - "Eligible Volume" means the volume of Crown timber provided to Kwaw-kwaw-Apilt First Nation in a direct award tenure under Section 47.3 of the Forest Act originating from the volume reallocation of the Forestry Revitalization Act that is appraised through the Market Pricing System; - "First Fiscal Year of the Term" means the BC Fiscal Year in which the Effective Datefalls; - "Forest Tenure Opportunity Agreement" means an agreement signed between the Minister and a First Nation that provides for the Minister to direct award forest tenure under the Forest Act: - "Licensee" means a holder of a forest tenure or a range tenure; - "Matrix" means the table set out in section 1.10 of Appendix B; - "Member" means any person who is a member of the Kwaw-kwaw-Apilt First Nation. - "Minister" means the Minister of Forests, having the responsibility, from time to time, for the exercise ofpowers in respect of forests and range matters;